JackKelly/light-speed-io/design.md

 ##### User code

-In this example, we read the entirety of `/foo/bar`, and we also read three chunks from `/foo/baz`:
+In this example, we read the entirety of `/foo/bar`.
+And we read three chunks from `/foo/baz`:

 ```rust
 let mut buf0 = vec![0; 1000];